-We were inspired by their performances to take a look back at some of the greatest solo performances in Champions League history.
-We decided to rank our top ten – but with a few rules:
+We've been looking back at some of the greatest solo performances in Champions League history and we've ranked our top ten – but with a few rules:

 - Each player could only feature once in the list.